-The whole sample consists of all manufacturing firms with more than five employees (103,771 firms).
+The whole sample consists of all manufacturing firms with more than 10 employees (64,760 firms).
 Robot adopter is a dummy taking on value 1 since the first year in which a firm imports robots.
-Robot intensity is the ratio between the stock of robot capital and the total capital stock of the firm; the stock of robot capital is constructed as the cumulative sum of robot imports, using a depreciation rate of 15%.
+Robot intensity is the ratio between the stock of robot capital and the total capital stock of the firm; the stock of robot capital is constructed as the cumulative sum of robot imports.
 Importer and Exporter are dummies taking on value 1 if the firm imports (resp. exports) in a given year and 0 otherwise.
 Replaceability is the share of firm employment in occupations that can be replaced by robots.
-All statistics are computed on firm-level observations for the period 1994-2013, except for Replaceability, which is observed in 1994 and is computed for the 624,124 firm-year observations corresponding to 55,381 firms used in the instrumental-variable regressions.
-Changes are computed as annualized log differences, except for Robot adopter, Robot intensity, Employment sh. high skill, Exporter and Importer, for which we report annualized changes in levels.
+All statistics are computed on firm-level observations for the 1994-2013 period, except for Replaceability, which is observed in 1994 and is computed for 36,972 firms used in the instrumental variables regressions.
+Changes are computed as annualized log differences, except for Employment sh. high skill, Exporter and Importer, for which we report annualized changes in levels.